Archive for: Polish Constitution

 The Association of Copyright Collective Administration for Authors of Scientific and Technical Works requested one of the Polish companies to provide information about copiers imported and sold in Poland.
 Every Collecting Society has the right to request such information based on the provisions of Article 105 of the ARNR.

-Art.
-105(1) The collective administration organization shall be presumed qualified to carry out the administration and protection of rights in the areas of exploitation in which its administration is conducted, and to engage in judicial proceedings associated therewith.
+1. The collecting society shall be presumed qualified to carry out the administration and protection of rights in the areas of exploitation in which its administration is conducted, and to engage in judicial proceedings associated therewith.
 This presumption may not be invoked where two or more collective administration organizations claim competence in respect of one and the same work or performance.

 This request created legal uncertainty and the case ended before the courts.
 The Appellate Court in Wrocław had doubts whether such request violates trade secrets of a company, and there are any guarantees to protect against fraud.
 The Court noted that the protection of trade secrets is guaranteed by the freedom of economic activity.
 That freedom may be restricted only for reasons of important public interest.
 Meanwhile, the interest of collecting societies is not the public interest, but the sum of the partial interests of private authors, creators and publishers.